310mc/https-310mc.github.io-tl/source/_posts/aquarium/hanging_out_together.md

 My deepest apologies!
 I am truly sorry for separating from you!

-Not only that, but I had also fussed over how the lost child broadcast must be undertaken…!
+Not only that, but due to my fussiness, the lost child broadcast was undertaken in a considerate way towards me…!

-You had it broadcasted that you were the one who is lost, and that your guardian should come rushing to you right away… Without ever mentioning my name…
+You had it broadcasted that you were the one who is lost, and that your guardian should come rushing to you right away, without ever mentioning my name… Correct?

 I am truly, deeply sorry!

-Uugh, for an *“ai-dol”* to bring dishonor to their lord—to their *“puro-du-ser”*…!
+Ughh, for an *“ai-dol”* to bring dishonor to their lord — to their *“puro-du-ser”*…!

 I am a shameful man!
-I cannot bear this shame—I will slice my stomach open as apology!
+I cannot bear this shame — I will slice my stomach open as apology!

 Ah—!
 But I did not bring my katana today…!

 What do I do!?
-Should I dive into the watertank full of *“pi-rah-na”* and allow myself to get devoured as apology!?
+Should I dive into the water tank full of *“pi-rah-na”* and allow myself to get devoured as apology!?
 {% endbubble %}

 {% bubble Hinata %}